 Music on.
 Comfortable and warm.
 I fell asleep.
 I awoke over an hour later to bright intense sunshine and a much larger crowd of sun bathers now having joined the party.
 I’d not put on enough cream and I was a bit sore in the patches I had missed.
 The Aloe First and lotion is good to immediately soothe but my skin was hot and stinging within a short time.
 So I tried the 100% pure Aloe Vera Gelly…with a G. And it works.
 It really works.
 This transparent gelly with a green tinge stemmed the burning sensation and with a number of applications it stopped completely.
 By the morning any soreness had gone and I was able to sit in the sun again.
 This tube of gel is comparable to taking an aloe leaf, breaking it and rubbing the gel from the centre (hence the G) on your skin and I can see why it’s been revered as a natural remedy for over 4000 years.

-A fellow passenger saw my Forever sun cream and also told me how Forever aloe gelly had been her savour after burning on day 2 of the cruise.
+A fellow passenger saw my sun cream and told me how Forever aloe gelly had been her saviour after burning on day 2 of the cruise.
 How have I never known about this product before?
 Sitting in Spanish bars with legs on fire…scooping the ice out of my drink to rub on my skin…hiding under the shade or covering them with a towel for days on the beach until the burn subsides.
 And the after sun just melts when you apply it.
 If only I’d had know about gelly…I could have saved myself from warm vodka lemo’s and too many euros spent on yet another Mallorcean map towel.